Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.—2 Thessalonians 5:16-18

 One of my biggest regrets in life is that I didn’t journal more.
 My excuse has been that, as a writer, I write enough every single day, thank you very much, and I didn’t need to add more writing to my (more…)

 But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope.—1 Thessalonians 4:13

 Mom H. loved me.
 It was a choice she made when I was a sullen 10-year-old who refused to make friends.
-She didn’t know I had erected a wall (more…)
+She didn’t know I had erected a wall around my (more…)

-Most of us put a bit of time into getting ready for church – primping, dressing, making sure we look like our brood is the poster family for Christianity.
+Most of us put a bit of time into getting ready for church—primping, dressing, making sure our brood looks like the poster family for Christianity.
 We put our church faces on and we smile.
-As people pass us and politely ask how we are, (more…)
+As people pass us and politely ask how we are, we respond, “I’m fine, thanks,” whether (more…)

 Over the years I’ve had many friends.
 Some are a distant memory; some are fixtures from my childhood; some, though they have been in my life for relatively few years, I can say with confidence they will remain.

 Fortunately, true friends can usually be identified pretty quickly; unfortunately, not-so-true friends can be slow to show their true colors.
 But here’s how to (more…)

 Be merciful, just as your Father also is merciful. – Luke 6:36

 An old friend and I stood side by side in her kitchen preparing lunch for our mixed brood.
 We laughed as we shared stories about ways our children tried to garner our sympathy.

 “My children should know better.
 Mercy is just not my gift,” my friend laughed.